Kresha2210/portfolio/README.md

 - About, Education, Platforms, and Contact pages.
 - Responsive layout for desktop and mobile.
 - Direct contact option through email instead of a backend form.
+- Built with help from AI tools during development and content refinement.

 ## Tech Stack